blainehansen/macro-ts/README.draft.md

 - `node`: needs access to the various node libraries and globals.
 - `browser`: needs access to the various dom libraries and globals.
-- `none`: shouldn't assume the existence of *any* special libraries or globals.
+- `anywhere`: shouldn't assume the existence of *any* special libraries or globals.

 Typescript has ways of including different type libraries for node and the browser, but they're a little clunky and inexact. `macro-ts` introduces the concept of compilation environments that allow you to easily choose the ambient types that should be available, as well as the typescript `target`.